 How Far Away Should A Bug Out Location Be?
 Choosing Your Bug-Out Location

 When it comes to mileage, you will want to factor in your method of transportation.
-If you are walking, your bugging out spot should be no farther than 60 miles away from the urban center.
-It would be best if you also have a bug out bag ready for your journey.
+If you are walking, your bugging-out spot should be no farther than 60 miles away from the urban center.
+It would be best to have a bug-out bag ready for your journey.

 - Choose a space that is easy to get to.

 - Look for a place that is appropriate to be in concerning your skills.
-For instance, if you have good hunting skills, then it will be fine to choose a bug-out space in a forest that animals may be found in.
+For instance, if you have good hunting skills, it will be fine to choose a bug-out space in a forest where animals may be found.